 - No annual fee (for primary card or employee cards)

-This card gives you a bonus on all your spending, even if it doesn’t neatly fit into the “business” categories assigned to the cards above.
+This card gives you 2X back on your spending (up to $50,000 in purchases per year), even if it doesn’t neatly fit into the “business” categories assigned to the cards above.
 For example, if you own a food truck, you may not be traveling a lot for business or buying office supplies.
-You’ll still get a 30 percent annual bonus on all the food containers, condiments and ingredients you bought, if you purchase them with this card.
+You’ll still get 2X on food containers, condiments and ingredients you bought, if you purchase them with this card.

-- 10,000 Membership Rewards® points after making your first purchase on the Card within your first 3 months of Card Membership.
+Special Offer: Earn 20,000 Membership Rewards® points after you spend $3,000 in qualifying purchases on the Card within your first 3 months of Card Membership.

 For the business owner who wants to travel in comfort – Business Platinum card